dinkelk/coop/README.md

 # Dinky Coop
 *Those chickens won't open the door themselves.*

-This is the Raspberry Pi based controller software running my chicken coop.
+This is the [Raspberry Pi](https://www.raspberrypi.com) based controller software running my chicken coop.
 It currently exhibits the following capabilities:

-  1. Automatic open and closing of coop door based on sunrise and sunset time
+  1. Automatic open and closing of coop door based on sunrise and sunset time (and configurable offset)
-  2. Open and closing of the coop door via 3 position switch
+  2. Open and closing of the coop door via an external 3 position switch
   3. Temperature and humidity sensing inside and outside the coop
-  4. A simple web app to view the current temperature and humidity and control the door
+  4. A simple [Flask](https://flask.palletsprojects.com/en) web app using to view the current temperature and humidity and control the door

 ## How it is Wired Up